Chapter 46:

 I think the best option right now is to teleport into the training room together with Rem.

+What was that?
 Some kind of wave spread out from Rem in all directions.
 I didn’t understand what ability it was.
 It didn’t affect me at all—I didn’t even feel anything.

 While we were talking, beetles kept flying out of the fog.
-When they got close enough, another wave burst from Rem, spreading a full 360 degrees.
+When they got close enough, another wave burst from Rem, spreading in a full 360 degrees.
 And again—beetles.
 Tens of thousands of them dropped dead.
 A very useful ability in this situation.

 I think while I was running from those small beetles, there were even more.
 But it’s better not to tell Rem that I spent several hours just running away from them.

-—Maybe we should destroy their hive… or whatever their home is called?—I suggested.
+"Maybe we should destroy their hive… or whatever their home is called?"
+I suggested.

-—They have a hive?—she asked.
+"They have a hive?" she asked.

-—I don’t know for sure.
-But in the center of that empty space, there was something big.
-All those devourer caterpillars were coming to it and leaving from it.
+"I’m not sure," I said.
+"But in the center of that empty space, there was something big.
+All those devourer caterpillars went there and came from there.
 Something clearly unnatural.
-It was in the very center, and it was huge.
+It was in the very center, and it was huge."

 Rem thought for a few seconds, then nodded.

 I was about to attack one of the devourer caterpillars that appeared, but Rem was faster.
 She didn’t even close the distance.
-Rem simply swung her sword toward the monster, and a shining wave burst from the blade, slicing the huge devourer caterpillar in half.
+Rem simply swung her sword toward the monster, and a shining wave burst from the blade, slicing the massive devourer caterpillar in half.

 [Threat detected]